 Field (Required) Description Integration Properties section Integration Name Type the name (unique key) of the integration point.
 Integration Description Type a description of the current integration point.

-Field (Required) Description Adapter Click the Select Adapter we button and select HP Software Products > APM > APM Push Adapter from the Select Adapter dialog.
+Adapter Click the Select Adapter button and select HP Software Products &gt; APM &gt; APM Push Adapter from the Select Adapter dialog.
 Is Integration Activated?
 Select this option to indicate the integration point is active.
-Adapter Properties sec tion Protocol Type Select http or https from the drop-down list Hostname/IP Type the hostname or IP Address of the PPM Server.
+Adapter Properties sec Adapter Properties section Protocol Type Select http or https from the drop-down list Hostname/IP Type the hostname or IP Address of the PPM Server.
 For example, 16.166.16.16 or hostname.
 Port Type the communication port of the PPM Server.
 The default value is 80.
 Example: 30000 Path Type the path of the PPM Server.
 The default value is itg.
-Credentials ID Click the Select Credential Id we button, then select Generic Protocal or DefaultDomain > Generic Protocal in the Protocal pane, and from the Credentials list, select a credential or create a new credential that is to be used by UCMDB to access HPE APM.
+Credentials ID Click the Select Credential Id button, then select Generic Protocal or DefaultDomain > Generic Protocal in the Protocal pane, and from the Credentials list, select a credential or create a new credential that is to be used by UCMDB to access HPE APM.
 To create a credential for this integration point, a.
-Click the Select Credential Id we button.
+Click the Select Credential Id button.
 The Choose Credentials dialog opens. b.
-Click the Create new connection details for selected protocol type we button.
+Click the Create new connection details for selected protocol type button.
 The Generic Protocol Parameters dialog opens. c.
-Provide values for the following fields and click OK: Network Scope: Use the default value ALL.
+Provide values for the following fields and click OK : Network Scope: Use the default value ALL.
 User Label: Type a label for the credential.
 User Name: Provide the user name for the HPE APM account that is to be used by UCMDB to access HPE APM.

-Password: Click we want that is to be used by UCMDB to access HPE APM. d.
+Field (Required) Description Password: Click and provide the password for the HPE APM account that is to be used by UCMDB to access HPE APM. d.
 Click OK twice.
-Tip: Users of any of the following security groups can be used as Credentials ID: APM User APM Administrator APM Analyst

-Field (Required) Description Data Flow Probe The name of the Data Flow Probe/Integration service used to execute the synchronization from.
+Tip: Users of any of the following security groups can be used as Credentials ID: APM User APM Administrator APM Analyst Data Flow Probe The name of the Data Flow Probe/Integration service used to execute the synchronization from.
 Select IntegrationService for this integration.
 Note: If the IntegrationService option does not exist, consult with your UCMDB administrator for the best selection for your requirements.
 Additional Probes Not required for this integration point.